cdapio/cdap/cdap-docs/developer-guide/source/api.rst

 Stream HTTP API
 ===============
-This interface supports creating Streams, sending events to a Stream, and reading events from a Stream.
+This interface supports creation of a Stream, sending, reading and truncating events to/from a Stream, as well as setting the TTL property of a Stream.

 Streams may have multiple consumers (for example, multiple Flows), each of which may be a group of different agents (for example, multiple instances of a Flowlet).